girlscript/winter-of-contributing/JavaScript/Topics/Frameworks/React/README.md

 think of everything as a component.
 This will help you maintain the code when working on larger scale projects.
 - **Unidirectional data flow and Flux** − React implements one-way data flow which makes it easy to reason about your app.
 Flux is a pattern that helps keeping your data unidirectional.
-- **License** − React is licensed under the Facebook Inc. Documentation is licensed under CC BY 4.0.
+- **License** − React is licensed under the MIT License.
+A short and simple permissive license with conditions only requiring preservation of copyright and license notices.
+Licensed works, modifications, and larger works may be distributed under different terms and without source code.
+Documentation is licensed under CC BY 4.0.

 ## Top Companies That Use ReactJS